Filter your agenda by the key pillars that IT executives must master to execute at a high level.

 IoT is becoming a significant component of, and a major contributor to, the digital business initiatives across virtually all organizations.
 IoT as a whole is still an immature market however as a result of its growth, it is already dividing into Consumer, Commercial and Industrial segments.
 Each segment has a different solution, product and technology requirements.
 This Hype Cycle illustrates the current state of IoT.

-In this Ask the Expert session, Santhosh Rao will answer your questions around AWS and Azure IaaS and PaaS.
+In this Ask the Expert session, Santhosh Rao will answer your questions around IaaS and PaaS functionality.
 This is your chance to interact with the experts that research these companies and also network with peers that are on the same cloud journey.

 A virtuous cycle for a new generation of AI builds along several critical dimensions.
 Use the AI Hype Cycle to understand maturity of various dimensions underpinning AI.
 The risk of ignoring potentially transformational AI technologies exceeds the mitigated risk of fast, early failure.